-Horchata Salvadoreña
+Horchata SalvadoreƱa

-The recipe below is my grandma's recipe that my tia now makes for large events, if you don't want to make it from scratch they are some companies that sell the seeds grounded into powder and ready to make the horchata.
-This was my first time making it, here are my tips to make this easier:
+The recipe below comes from my grandma, and my tĆa now prepares it for large gatherings.
+If you donāt want to make it completely from scratch, there are companies that sell the seeds already ground into a powder, ready to mix into horchata.
+This was my first time making it myself, and here are a few tips to make the process easier:

-If you have a 'molino' or grinder/processor use it.
-I had to use my blender and it didn't pulverize it as much as I wanted it to and I had to use water to get it moving.
+If you have a molino (grinder/processor), use it.
+I had to use my blender, but it didnāt pulverize the mixture as much as I wanted, so I had to add water to get it moving.

 How to make horchata?